OpenMobileAlliance/lwm2m-registry/IPSO_SO/IPSO-Smart-Objects.md

 * Addition of more than a hundred new IPSO Objects.

-* Addition of all Reusable Resources
+* Addition of all Reusable Resources.

 ## References